9Oc/Squash-P2P-Scriptorium/subtitles/README.md

 `syncsups.py` will sync a given directory containing PGS .sup subtitle files to a given audio file.

+Note that this script will work on any PGS .sup file which has the standard 2 Display Sets per epoch as well as an additional non-standard type which contains `N` Display Sets per epoch.
+There may be additional non-standard Display Set structures which the script cannot parse properly.
+If you come across a PGS .sup file that the script fails to sync due to improper parsing of timestamps, please create a <a href="https://github.com/9Oc/Squash-P2P-Script-Emporium/issues">github issue</a> with a link to the PGS .sup file.

 Dependencies:

 `pip install ffsubsync git+https://github.com/cubicibo/SUPer.git`